-The era witnessed extensive transformation on all levels.
+The Anglo-Saxon period witnessed extensive transformation on all levels.
 Geographical, political, literary, religious, and historical changes make it worth reading and learning about.
 At its best, this period deals with the formation, realization, and ultimately the development of the English identity.
 It shows how British history grows through the chaos, revealing resilience amidst adversity.

 This article delves into various stages coming together to describe the Old English Era.
 Read through to grasp the entire picture: